His journey and experience

 Semlex made a remarkable entry into Africa where it holds the market in the field of official biometric documents.
 This businessman has a close relationship with different African nations.

-In the Comoros, a favorite destination for the Belgian director where he enjoys his time and gives himself breaks, he was named the travelling ambassador of the Comoros.
+In the Comoros, a favorite destination for the Belgian director where he enjoys his time and gives himself breaks, and commits to rural development.
 It’s a mission that is very dear to him, thereby growing the relationship he maintains with this country a little more.

 Enamored with the archipelago’s beauty yet moved by the lack of infrastructure and the precarious conditions in which the citizens live – including shortages in water, electricity, fuel and food – Karaziwan decided to act.
 The director of the company and his team constructed a water treatment station, for free, a symbolic gesture greatly appreciated by the grateful representatives of the island of Moheli.
 Giving the residents of Moheli drinking water was a promise for the future; a priceless gift so very appreciated by this African country in need.

 On April 14, 2014 a ceremony took place on the island of Moheli, located in the Djanbo region, to inaugurate the facility.
 Mrs. Hadidja Aboubacar, the First Lady of the Comoros, was in attendance and accompanied by the Governor of Moheli.
 Other politicians were also present on this unique and happy day for the village of Mlabanda.
 Mohtar Hamdane, the President of the water management organization, made an appearance, and Albert Karaziwan delivered a speech advocating the values and beliefs he and his company Semlex deeply espouse.
-The Coordinator of the Belgian Consul wants to become more involved with the Comoros in the future and to finance funds useful to the population.
+The belgian businessman wants to become more involved with the Comoros in the future and to finance funds useful to the population.

 The people’s security